 It makes no difference in the above example that Max never entered any buildings at UNLV.
 Nor does it matter he had no intention of using the gun.
 Merely being on Nevada state university property while carrying a gun makes him criminally liable.

-Nevada-run universities prohibit dangerous weapons on its grounds.
+Nevada-run universities prohibit dangerous weapons on their grounds.

 - It is only during the facilities’ normal operating hours that people cannot have or carry weapons there.